Save big (up to $1,875) on small business tools with our free membership, business.com+

 Do use the right channels.

 The primary goal of marketing is to connect a business with the correct target market.
-The right channel to use for a marketing campaign depends on the target market.
-If a marketing campaign chooses the wrong channel, the target market will not be engaged – even if the marketing content is perfect.
-For example, using mobile marketing to enroll senior citizens in a program may be destined to fail.
+If you choose the wrong channel for a marketing campaign, the target market will not be engaged, even if the content is perfect.
+For example, TikTok is not the best channel for a program aimed at older adults.

-Consider how your target market interacts with social channels, emails, blog posts, television ads and print media before choosing a marketing channel.
-There isn’t a one-size-fits-all channel – sometimes experimenting is valuable.
+Before you choose a marketing channel, consider how your target market interacts with social media, emails, blog posts, television ads and print media.
+There isn’t a one-size-fits-all channel; sometimes experimentation is valuable.

 Don’t push your product or service.

-Nobody appreciates a pushy salesperson solely focused on extracting money during a sale.
-Build trust and rapport with potential customers before making a sales pitch.
-A customer that feels appreciated will be more likely to engage with and ultimately buy your product.
+Nobody appreciates a pushy salesperson.
+Build rapport with potential customers before you make a sales pitch.
+Customers who feel appreciated will be more likely to engage with — and ultimately buy — your product.

 Consider a soft push instead of a hard one.
-A soft push focuses on persuading a customer while creating a low-pressure sales environment.
+A soft push focuses on persuading customers while creating a low-pressure sales environment.
 This gives the customer a chance to decide to buy a product on their own.
-A soft-push approach takes time and nuance, but the end result creates a loyal customer base.
+A soft-push approach takes time and nuance, but the result is a loyal customer base.

 Do create valuable content.

-It’s critical to create content your audience wants to interact with.
-Focusing on the value that marketing content offers creates engaging material.
-Valuable content creates a sense of trust in a company while sharing how the company’s product can fit consumer needs.
+It’s important to create content that your audience wants to interact with.
+Valuable content creates a sense of trust in a company while sharing how the product meets consumers’ needs.

-To create valuable content, try taking an authoritative role.
-Show the customer that your company knows what it is talking about.
-Use research and show your work.
-Keep the content simple in an effort to attract the largest audience.
-This is especially important for a tech-heavy industry or businesses that use industry-specific terminology.
+To produce valuable content, demonstrate your authority in your business’s area of expertise.
+Use research, and show your work.
+To attract the largest audience, keep the content simple.
+This is especially important for tech-heavy industries or businesses that use industry-specific terminology.

 Don’t overshare or spam your audience.

-It is easy to spam your customer’s inboxes with alerts and messaging.
+It’s easy to spam your customers with alerts and messages.
 However, when you do that, your message can become diluted and confusing.
-The goal of marketing is to widen a customer base, not lose subscribers from content burnout.
+The goal of marketing is to widen your customer base, not lose subscribers from content burnout.
 Keep your company’s reputation intact during your email marketing campaign so you don’t come across as spammy.

 Stick to a content schedule with clearly defined goals.
-A schedule makes it easier to plan promotions, track engagement, and analyze performance.
-Build a calendar around new product launches, holidays and specific service promotions.
+A schedule makes it easier to plan promotions, track engagement and analyze performance.
+Build a calendar around new-product launches, holidays and specific service promotions.
 A standard way to do this is by breaking a schedule into fiscal quarters.
+[Read related article: Everything You Need to Know About Email Marketing Campaigns]

 Do pay attention to data and analytics.

-Marketing can be expensive.
-You don’t want to be wasting resources on ineffective marketing campaigns.
-Prioritize analyzing the success of your marketing campaigns.
-Examine campaign engagement, revenue changes and the effectiveness of different channels.
+Marketing can be expensive; you don’t want to waste resources on ineffective campaigns.
+Analyze the success of your marketing campaigns by examining engagement, revenue changes and the effectiveness of different channels.
 Are you reaching your target market?
 How is your return on investment?
 Is your messaging clear?
 If you can’t answer these questions, you may not be paying close enough attention to your marketing data.

-Various tools are available to examine marketing data, but don’t be afraid to outsource data analytics to a third party or even to crowdsource content if the numbers tell you more content is needed.
+There are various tools for analyzing marketing data, but don’t be afraid to outsource data analytics to a third party or to crowdsource content if the numbers tell you more content is needed.

 Don’t try to replicate large corporations’ marketing efforts.